Spec-Driven ADK Agent Development with Antigravity and Spec-kit

 In Antigravity's Agent Manager/Chat box (in editor mode press ctrl + L), start a new conversation.
 Type:

-Research this repository and create a project context document
+Research this repository and create a project context document, and communicate efficiently

-Antigravity matches your request to the repo-research skill and begins systematically analyzing the codebase.
+Antigravity matches your request to the repo-research and caveman skill ( command to communicate efficiently ), and begins systematically analyzing the codebase.
 It reads configuration files, source code, and documentation, then populates the project context template with its findings.

 Once complete, open .agents/rules/project-context.md in the editor.
 It contains concrete information about the project: technology stack (Python 3.12, ADK, MCP Toolbox, Cloud SQL), project structure, data model (menu_items table with pgvector), and external integrations.